 - Clearly display signage for patients that lists symptoms and instructions to wear a face mask before entering the health care facility

 - To address asymptomatic and pre-symptomatic transmission, update the policy to require everyone (e.g., healthcare personnel, patients, visitors) entering a healthcare facility wear a cloth face mask, regardless of symptoms.
 This helps prevent transmission from infected individuals who may or may not have symptoms of COVID-19.

 - Cloth face coverings are not considered PPE and do not replace the use of PPE for health care personnel.
 All staff must have access to the appropriate PPE to safely provide care.

 - Create a designated point of entry for all patients

 - Eliminate visiting hours to protect hospitalized patients from further exposure

-- Incorporate assessment questions to document a detailed travel and community exposure history when patients present with fever, cough, or respiratory illness
+- Incorporate assessment questions to document a detailed exposure history

 - Identify, in advance, rooms designated, for quarantine and screening